 The painting was first commissioned by monks in Venice for a new rectory.
 The painting depicts a wedding feast that Jesus attended with his family and the apostles.
 The bride and groom were concerned since they had run out of wine.
 They asked if there was anything Jesus could do, and Jesus was hesitant but after some cajoling agreed.
 He then proceeds to turn the water into wine, and not only wine but excellent wine.
 The turning of water into wine was Jesus' first miracle, and really an announcement that he was here for a special purpose and not just a mere mortal.

-The painting is a combination spanning the time of Jesus and 16th century Venice.
-While commemorating the immortal Jesus turning stone jars of water into a fine wine to ensure the success of the wedding feast.
+The painting captures the wedding celebration with Jesus and a little splash of 16th century Venice, while commemorating the immortal Jesus turning stone jars of water into a fine wine to ensure the success of the wedding feast.

 The Wedding at Cana was the first of Jesus' miracles that continue to this very day.